judering/judering.github.io/index.md

 ## MAY 2025
 "Swept Through the Floods" for violin and electronics will be performed by Rebekka Wagner at the Internationales Künstlerhaus Villa Concordia, Bamberg, on the 27th May at the University’s society meeting.

+"Something Beyond" for solo piano, specially commissioned piece by RTÉ Lyric FM, written for the Dublin International Piano Competition will be performed at the quarter finals by some of this years competitors from the 9th-11th May.

 ## APRIL 2025

 "4-Play" for percussion quartet will be performed by the RIAM percussion ensemble several times in the US on Monday 21st April at William Paterson University,  Wayne NJ, 7 pm school of music recital hall; Tuesday 22nd April at NYU school of music at 7.15pm; Thursday 24th April at Lehman College, School of music recital hall at 1pm.